 To get more information on an individual call to artists CLICK THE TITLE TO THE LEFT of the call.
 A window will open with more information on how to submit work, and who to contact.
-This page is ideally viewed on desktop or tablet screens.
+This page is ideally viewed on desktop screens.

 FIREHOUSE GALLERY & connections program General Information